In commodity pricing, silence and secrecy not limited to oil

 Benchmarks established by journalists assessing the value of commodities are not unique to oil, and are used in markets for many raw materials to price cash contracts worth billions of dollars a day globally.

-Producers, consumers and middlemen in those markets seek prices favourable to their business, and have leeway to be selective about what they reveal to the reporters assessing trade and prices.
+Producers, consumers and middlemen in those markets seek prices favorable to their business, and have leeway to be selective about what they reveal to the reporters assessing trade and prices.

 Cash commodity markets are subject to little regulation, and companies are not required by law to disclose every trade they execute in the often illiquid markets.

 Concern about transparency in oil pricing has triggered European regulators to launch the biggest cross-border trading probe since the Libor interest rate scandal.
-At stake is whether oil firms colluded to distort prices through trades disclosed to price publisher Platts, a unit of McGraw-Hill Financial MHFI.N.
+At stake is whether oil firms colluded to distort prices through trades disclosed to price publisher Platts, a unit of McGraw-Hill Financial MHFI.N [ID:nL6N0DV3QA].

 Other commodity markets have until now avoided the scrutiny regulators are applying to oil, and there is no clear proof that prices in other markets are manipulated.
 But industry experts say cash markets which like oil rely on data pieced together by reporters rather than machines to establish prices, are also vulnerable to manipulation.